 Normally sewer back-up and overland coverage go hand in hand.
 Although you cannot normally get overland endorsement on its own, your insurance may allow you to add sewer back-up coverage without overland coverage.
 This is completely dependent on your insurance provider.
 Ask your broker or agent to confirm coverage options.

 Sewer back-up will cover any damages that are caused by water coming up or being pushed into your home through sewer pipes or drainage systems.
 This type of water damage is normally the most destructive because it not only water damage, but also unsanitary, dirty water that can be a risk to homeowner’s health.

 Sewer backup can be caused by a number of different factors including, but not limited to; tree root impact, deteriorating sewer systems, blockage of city sewer mains, gutter or rain water pipes being blocked.
 A lot of these causes are out of your control, but is still your responsibility to insure your home against these damages.

 Sewer backup is not something that is not included in a basic home insurance package.
-You must add it on as an endorsement to ensure you are adequately covered for potential damages.
-Your agent or broker will be able to give you details on the additional cost and coverage of a sewage backup endorsement.
+You must add it on as an endorsements to ensure you are adequately covered for potential damages.
+Your agent or broker will be able to give you details on the additional cost and coverage of a sewage backup endorsements.